mutt-ir/backend/README.md

 ## About Mutt

 [Mutt.ir](https://mutt.ir) is a cross-platform URL shortener project that is being developed open source.
-You can view the source of different platforms of this application on [https://github.com/mutt-ir](matt.ir organization github page) and contribute in its development.
+You can view the source of different platforms of this application on <a href="https://github.com/mutt-ir" target="_blank">mutt.ir organization GitHub page</a> and contribute in its development.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## About project

-This project is developed using the [https://github.com/laravel/laravel](Laravel framework) and and focuses on the development of APIs related to the Mutt application.
+This project is developed using the <a href="https://github.com/laravel/laravel" target="_blank">Laravel framework</a> and and focuses on the development of APIs related to the Mutt application.

 In this project, I try to use all my programming skills in the best way to develop the project.
 My focus in developing this project is on a test-driven development approach.